LakshayBabbar/Blog-App/README.md

 ## Contact

-For any questions or feedback, please contact [Lakshay Babbar].
+For any questions or feedback, please contact Lakshay Babbar.